-• The climate control system will typically default to the last climate setting.
-If the fan is off or if Fan Only was selected, the air conditioning or heat will turn on as needed.
-See Automatic Climate Control System on page 8-1.
+- The climate control system will typically default to the last climate setting.
+If the fan is off or if eco and MAX are not selected, the air conditioning or heat will turn on as needed.
+See Automatic Climate Control System

-• If the vehicle has heated seats, and and the vehicle personalization setting enabled, the remote start auto heated seats, may also come on.
-See Heated Front Seats on page 3-5 and Vehicle Personalization on page 5-50.
+154. - If equipped with heated seats, and the vehicle personalization setting is enabled, the remote start auto heated seats may also come on.
+See Heated Front Seats ⇒ 53, and Vehicle Personalization ⇒ 138.

-- The rear defogger will turn on during colder outside temperatures. - Selecting \ control during colder outside temperatures before shutting the vehicle off will help windshield clearing. - Shutting the vehicle off in ECO Mode without selected will minimize the impact to electric range.
+- 36 - The rear window defogger will turn on during colder outside temperatures. - Selecting during colder outside temperatures before shutting the vehicle off will help windshield clearing. - Shutting the vehicle off in eco mode without selected will minimize the impact to electric range.
 Shutting the vehicle off in other modes will maximize heating or air conditioning. - The engine may start to provide energy for heating and cooling, independent of the vehicle being plugged in or completely charged.
 Engine Assisted Heating operation, if available, can be personalized.

-See "Engine Assisted Heating" under Vehicle Personalization on page 5-50.
+See "Engine Assisted Heating Plugged-In" under Vehicle Personalization feature will be provided from the electrical outlet, not from the high voltage battery.

-Vehicle range may decrease if the vehicle is not plugged into an electrical outlet.
-If the vehicle is plugged in, much of the energy needed to support this feature will be provided from the electrical outlet, not from the high voltage battery.
+138 - Vehicle range may decrease if the vehicle is not plugged into an electrical outlet.
+If the vehicle is plugged in, much of the energy needed to support this